Humber Lifeboat Station: History

 The lifeboat was moored at the end of a pier that sets out into the Humber Estuary (westwards from Spurn Head) rather than a traditional launch down a ramp into the sea (which is on the eastern side of Spurn Head).
 This location has been described as being in the lee of bad weather, thereby providing a safer place to set off from.
 The crew have pushbikes to cycle down to the end of the pier and then use a boarding boat to get to the lifeboat.
 Despite some buildings being erected to launch the lifeboat, even from the early days, it was recognised of the difficulties in launching the boat from land, so it has been traditionally moored away from the coastline.
 A traditional lifeboat house with slipway was built in 1923 and used up until 1977, but it fell into disuse with bigger lifeboats arriving, that were better moored afloat.
 The slipway and lifeboat house were demolished in 1995.

 The Humber Lifeboat has an operational area that covers the Humber estuary to Immingham Dock, south along the coastline to Skegness, northwards to Bridlington and up to a 100 mi out to sea.
 This overlapped with the Lifeboat to the south and the Lifeboat to the north and to other rescue agencies along the river.
 The and lifeboats were the next nearest all-weather lifeboats along the east coast.

 In February 2023, issues were found following a routine inspection of the infrastructure of the station.
 On the grounds of the cost and health & safety reasons, and with consideration of the continuing coastal erosion and difficulties with access, the decision was taken to permanently relocate the boat and crew from Spurn Point to Grimsby, on the south side of the Humber estuary, where there was a second base for the lifeboat at Grimsby Docks, previously used temporarily in certain weather conditions.
 Operations were transferred in June 2023.

 On 31 May 2025, the RNLI finally closed the chapter of their presence at Spurn Point, handing over the remaining station buildings to the Yorkshire Wildlife Trust.

 Now with no access difficulties, and in line with all other All-weather lifeboat stations, Humber Lifeboat Station will gradually revert to a primarily volunteer crew.

+First broadcast on 25 January 2026, the work of Humber lifeboat Station and crew was featured, when they hosted Guy Martin as a trainee crew member, for the TV programme Guy Martin:Proper Jobs.